Guide

 In a refund workflow, these might include Customer, RefundRequest, RefundPolicy, Transaction, and ApprovalThreshold.

-Then define how they relate to each other.
-A RefundRequest belongs to a Customer.
-A RefundRequest has an amount.
-A Customer has a verification status.
-A RefundPolicy defines limits and thresholds.
+Each entity becomes a node in the graph.
+Then define how they relate to each other: a RefundRequest belongs to a Customer, a RefundRequest has an amount, a Customer has a verification status, a RefundPolicy defines limits and thresholds.

 Once your system operates on facts instead of paragraphs, ambiguity decreases immediately.